 For the research studies, access the Maryland Pesticide Education Network research archives.

 Children’s smaller body mass and developing brains make them more vulnerable to pesticide damage.
 Life-defining impacts, including autism, learning disabilities, ADD/ADHD, cognitive and behavior problems, have been linked to pesticide exposure.
-Sadly, adequate testing for impacts to children is often not required before products are allowed on the market.
+Sadly, adequate testing for impacts on children is often not required before products are allowed on the market.

 Unfortunately, the EPA’s ability to protect Americans has been eroded by the agro-chemical industry’s powerful influence on our government, for decades.
 A recent example–in 2017, the US EPA’s Secretary Pruitt overturned his own agency’s 2016 recommendation for a ban on the pesticide chlorpyrifos, despite overwhelming scientific evidence proving damage to babies’ brains and that chlorpyrifos is unsafe at any level in our food.
 See how EPA routinely allows ongoing use of untested pesticides.